okyeron/neotrellis-monome/README.md

 ## testing with serialosc on MacOS

-You may need to unload serialosc to get arduino to properly flash the teensy, then load serialosc to get Max to recognize the grid.
+If you already have serialosc installed/running, you may need to unload serialosc to get arduino to properly flash the teensy, then load serialosc to get Max to recognize the grid.

-`launchctl load /Library/LaunchAgents/org.monome.serialosc.plist`
+`launchctl unload /Library/LaunchAgents/org.monome.serialosc.plist`
 `launchctl load /Library/LaunchAgents/org.monome.serialosc.plist`

 Max apps for testing: